-Work-study is available to student who demonstrate financial need as determined by the FAFSA.
+Work-study is available to students who demonstrate financial need as determined by the FAFSA.
 The federal government subsidizes the wages earned by the student.
-On average, student work 15 hours per week and receive a bi-weekly pay check to assist with personal and miscellaneous school related expenses.
+On average, students work 15 hours per week and receive a bi-weekly pay check to assist with personal and miscellaneous school-related expenses.

-Advertisement and informational announcements about the work study program as well as approved work study positions are available in early August for the upcoming academic year.
+Advertisements and informational announcements about the work-study program as well as approved work-study positions are available in early August for the upcoming academic year.
 This information will indicate participating departments, positions, descriptions, pay rates and other requirements for consideration.